 Looking for that brand new golf ball to match your golfing skills?
 40+ hours of smacking balls around and we give you: the best golf ball for 10 handicap.

 Because let’s face it…

-- The old balls you had just don’t cut it anymore.
+1. The old balls you have just don’t cut it anymore.

 3. Whoever needed a reason to buy brand new golf balls?
-You just want a new golf ball, so you should get it!
+You just want a new golf ball, so you should get them!
+Come on, treat yoself!

 We cannot all be excited about reading long golf posts.